Special offer

 • Q3: How do you handle a difficult team member?

-Leaders who fall back on a more passive approach to conflict resolution are just as problematic as those who are too aggressive when resolving issues within their team.
-A candidate who shows a balanced and considered approach to conflict resolution is one to strongly consider.
+A candidate who shows a balanced and considered approach to conflict resolution is one you might strongly consider.

 Critical thinker

-A strong manager will have excellent critical thinking skills.
-With their mind fixed firmly on future goals, they will be able to plan and streamline workflows for the whole team efficiently.
-They will be constantly finding new ways to get the job done more efficiently, and at lower costs.
-A rational manager will also be able to effectively gauge when it is appropriate to take risks, looking at the data and any feedback available before doing so.
+Critical thinkers are constantly finding new ways to gain efficiency and to lower costs.
+A rational manager is also able to effectively gauge when it is appropriate to take risks, considering the data and any feedback available before doing so.

 Assess whether your candidate is a rational leader through these questions: